 Research methods:

-* study of literary sources; Internet resources
+* studying literary sources; Internet resources

 * experiment;